sysco-middleware/sysco-middleware.github.io/_posts/2019-07-23-GettingStartedWithProtobufGrpc.md

 ## 2. Fitting pieces together.

-The best way to understand how protocol buffers, gRPC, and your favorite programming language fit together would be to break down the development workflow in simpler steps.
-The process defined here would be sufficient for most of the small to medium scale projects.
+The best way to understand how protocol buffers, gRPC, and your favorite programming language fit together is be to break down the development workflow in simpler steps.
+The process defined here would be sufficient for small to medium scale projects.
 The larger projects can utilize teams' experience, expertise, and resources to achieve more fine-grained control and automation.

-Main steps involved in development workflow would involve:
+Main steps involved in development workflow involve:

 ### 2.1.
 Defining message structure.

 We start by defining the message structure for our domain models in protobuf format.
-At this point, we also define the message structure of the requests and the responses for various operations (methods) that our API will support.
-These definitions are stored in .proto files and will be compiled by gRPC compile to create client-server stubs in our favorite programming language.
-For eg:
+At this point, we also define the message structure of the requests and the responses for various methods (operations) that our API will support.
+These definitions are stored in .proto files and will be compiled by gRPC compiler to create client-server stubs in our programming language of choice.
+A typical entity modelled in protobuf format looks like below
 ```
 message Invoice {
     string id = 1;